 Pick a name for the room.
 The name must not already be in use by an open room.
 Try customizing the name, e.g., instead of "Science," try a name like "MrJScience4" or "EGFHSScience10-10".
 Make the name unique, but easy to spell.

 Pick an expiration date.
 All TodaysMeet rooms close automatically after a certain amount of time.
-(If you're signed in, you can close them early.)
+(If you're logged in, you can close them early.)
 You can choose many times between one hour and one year.

 Click the button, you're done!
 You will be taken directly to your new room.